Lagos,Nigeria

 About the Book: Neighbours: The Story of A Murder focuses on the destabilisation of Mozambique through short narratives detailing the lives and motivations of seven central characters.
 Part of the Heinemann African Writers Series, and later the Penguin African Writers series, Neighbours tells the political story of a nation, which is often forgotten by the West, in a thoughtful and provocative manner.
 This is the story of how a South African conspiracy to infiltrate and destabilise Mozambique creates tragedy for ordinary people.

-28. Ripples in the Poolripple in the pool
+28. Ripples in the Pool

 About the Author: Rebeka Njau was a Kenyan artist, playwright and novelist born in a village near the city of Nairobi in Kenya.
 She was educated at the Alliance Girls High School and Makerere University in Kampala, Uganda and taught at Alliance Girls High School and Makerere College School before spending five years as the founding headmistress of Nairobi Girls School.
 It was during her career as a teacher that she started writing short stories and plays, most of which were published in Transitions, a literary journal in East Africa in the 1960s.
 From 1975-1990 she worked with the National Council of Churches of Kenya and was editor of its fortnightly newspaper, Target.
 When she was growing up, her mother, a Christian evangelist in the 1950s, and her maternal grandfather, a medicine man and a specialised blacksmith, became her greatest source of inspiration.